Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/downloadpublicdata.md

 This can be done through our [public data downloader](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata), which requires just a few command line steps.

+This downloadpublicdata tool enables you to download several different types of data in different ways using MRI reference to each public file.
+Specifically, you are able to download:

+1. MRIs of open formats, e.g. mzML, mzXML, MGF
+1. MRIs of vendor raw data, e.g. .raw, .d, etc. while maintaining the full folder structure for formats like .d
+1. MRIs of vendor raw data automatically converted to the mzML open format

+### Using Downloader Steps

 1. Make sure you have [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and [Git](https://github.com/git-guides/install-git) installed on your system.

-2. Clone the [repository](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata) through your terminal by running:
+1. Clone the [repository](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata) through your terminal by running:

    ```bash
    git clone https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata.git
    ```

-3. Navigate to the directory in your terminal with:
+1. Navigate to the directory in your terminal with:

    ```bash
    cd downloadpublicdata
    ```

-4. Install required packages with:
+1. Install required packages with:

    ```bash
    pip install -r requirements.txt
    ```

-5. Test if it works with:
+1. Test if it works with:

    ```bash
    python ./bin/download_public_data_usi.py ./data/test_download.tsv ./data/ ./data/summary.tsv
    ```

-6. Replace `./data/test_download.tsv` with the path to a TSV file containing the USIs you want to download.
+1. Replace `./data/test_download.tsv` with the path to a TSV file containing the USIs you want to download.
 An example file can be found [here](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata/blob/main/data/test_download.tsv).
 This should download the raw data into the folder `./data/`.

    > **Note**: By default, files are converted to `.mzML` format before the download.
 If you wish to download without conversion, you can use the `--noconversion` flag: